-Note: A global EDB is the official, original emission database in the system consisting of formulae, emission factors and emission figures that should be approved and supported by the system manager.
+Note: A global EDB is the official, original emission database in the system consisting of substance list that should be approved and supported by the system manager.
 Usually, no one but the system manager should be able to edit the global EDB.
 However, any user can examine the contents of the global EDB or make a copy, rename it and then edit and change its content.